Share the article

 We need a common risk infrastructure for agents, AI and payments more broadly.

-• Better User Experience: Providing a seamless service where transactions happen smoothly, quickly, and cost-effectively, without you needing to understand the intricacies of each payment system.
+• Better Use experience: Providing a seamless service where transactions happen smoothly, quickly, and cost-effectively, without you needing to understand the intricacies of each payment system.

 Enter Joinsonar.com: Building the Common Payment Infrastructure